 “I feel strongly in her accomplishment and it is great for her to be recognized,” says Sonya Jackson, Lulu Merle Johnson’s great niece.
 “She was a tremendous person and leader.
 She was a trailblazer and her story needs to be told.”

 Graduate College Dean John Keller is pleased to offer a fellowship that provides additional funding opportunities for underrepresented minority students.
+The first cohort of Lulu Merle Johnson Fellows began at the University of Iowa in fall 2018.

 “This new fellowship, appropriately named after Lulu Merle Johnson, will help academic departments recruit talented, diverse students and help the students achieve great academic success, just like Ms. Johnson,” says Keller, associate provost for graduate and professional education and interim vice president for research and economic development.